How to Apply for NCSS TSS Funding (Formerly Tech-and-GO!): Eligibility & Application Steps

 What is TSS funding?

-TSS (Transformation Support Scheme) is an NCSS programme that funds consultancy, capability building, and digitalisation projects for SSAs.
+TSS (Transformation Sustainability Scheme) is an NCSS programme that funds consultancy, capability building, and digitalisation projects for SSAs.

 Who is eligible for the NCSS open grant?